whalebone/wb-docs/en/data_analysis.rst

 The easiest way to select queries of a certain type is by clicking the **filter** icon and selecting the desired query type.
 There are several options to choose from, including ``Sexual Content``, ``Gambling``, ``Audio/video``, ``Games`` and other 13 categories out of 17 total.
 Alternatively you can click on of categories displayed on the pie graph under the **Category** section or directly in the plot showing all the data.

-ow to search for a domain:
+How to search for a domain:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To search for domains, you can use the **Result Filter** text box to enter the name of the domain you are looking for.
 Other ways to search for a domain is by clicking the domain in the **Domain** section or directly in the log list in the same column.